Thames Path: The unnavigable upper river

 In the absence of a tow path, the Thames Path uses all available riverside rights of way between the traditional source of the river in Trewsbury Mead and Inglesham, but is unable to run alongside the river in several places.

 The Thames Path starts beside the monument for the traditional river source and follows the water down the hill towards the Fosse Way.
-In the fields either side of the A433 are some springs; and south of this road, a small water channel can be found and then a small weir, before reaching the A429 bridge near Kemble.
+In the fields either side of the A433 are some springs; and south of this road, a small water channel can be found and then a pool and small weir, before reaching the A429 bridge near Kemble.
 On the stretch between Ewen and Somerford Keynes the bourne passes through fields and there are a number of watermills.
 The path then follows the watercourse through the Cotswold Water Park to Ashton Keynes, where the water divides into a number of streams; the Thames Path partly follows one of these and rejoins the river by Waterhay Bridge.
 Downstream from this point canoeing in the river is practical.
 The path wanders to and from the river amongst more gravel pits until Hailstone Hill, where a riverside path starts by the old railway line.
-A little further, a branch of the Wilts & Berks Canal from Latton formerly crossed the river on an aqueduct and ran alongside and south of the river to West Mill Lane.
+A little further, the North Wilts canal from Latton formerly crossed the river on an aqueduct and ran alongside and south of the river to West Mill Lane.
 Here the path leaves the river to go through Cricklade, past Cricklade Town Bridge, rejoining the river east of the town, and now follows the river all the way downstream to Castle Eaton.
 The path next follows country lanes, a short stretch along a backwater to Hannington Bridge then goes across fields to Inglesham.
 In 2018 the path incorporated a section of permissive path alongside the river at Upper Inglesham.

 Above Inglesham the river is not dredged and being without weirs to control water levels, it is often shallow, weedy and swift but after heavy rain flooding of the riverside paths is common.
-Today the Environment Agency (the current successor to the Thames Conservancy) is responsible for the Thames between Cricklade and Teddington.
+Today the Environment Agency (the current successor to the Thames Conservancy) is the navigation authority responsible for the Thames between Cricklade and Teddington.
 The navigation towpath starts from Inglesham (just upstream of Lechlade), as does the ability to navigate the river for all but very small boats, although there were once weirs with flash locks to enable passage as far as Cricklade, and there is still a right of navigation up to Cricklade.
 The navigation above Lechlade clearly must have been neglected after the Thames and Severn Canal provided an easier route by canal for barge traffic and not all of the river downstream from Cricklade has a footpath alongside.